unitaryfund/unitary.fund/src/content/blog/2024_mitiq_impact.md

 At the core of making QEM available to all, is building a platform-agnostic tool.
 Whether you're writing your quantum program with Qiskit, Cirq, PyQuil, Qibo, Braket, ..., you can use Mitiq!
 This has been a major driving force behind the growth and adoption of the project, and allows for users to write QEM code once with the flexibility of running on any (gate-based) hardware.
-As the only SDK-agnostic QEM tool[^2], Mitiq’s adoption metrics provide a clear measure of its utility and impact.
+As the only SDK-agnostic QEM tool[^2], Mitiq's adoption metrics provide a clear measure of its utility and impact.

 [^2]: To create such a tool in the ever-changing quantum software landscape that does not have an established IR, is, to say the least, a lot of work.
-In particular the **maintenance** overhead required to stay up to date with $n$ SDKs is quadratic.
+In particular the **maintenance** required to stay up to date with $n$ SDKs and conversions between.

-- **Downloads:** Over 195,000 downloads (and counting!).
+- **Downloads:** Over 195,000 total downloads (and counting!).
 - **GitHub Engagement:** Mitiq has accumulated over 350 stars, 160 forks, and contributions from 76 developers worldwide.
 - **Scientific Reach:** Researchers have cited Mitiq over 120 times since 2020 when the [whitepaper](https://arxiv.org/abs/2009.04417) was put online.